 Citizenship Eligibility Requirements

-In most cases, you must meet the following requirements before you can file an application for U.S. citizenship:
+In most cases, you must meet the following requirements before you can apply for U.S. citizenship:

 - You must be a lawful permanent resident (green card holder).